-He says: “With a desire to go into teaching, the master's degree programme allowed me to explore in depth my chosen area of interest whilst gaining experience within schools.
+He says: “With a desire to go into teaching, the Masters degree programme allowed me to explore in depth my chosen area of interest whilst gaining experience within schools.
 I had been briefed about this programme since I began my undergraduate degree, therefore it was a natural progression.
 The flexibility of the course was appealing, allowing me to simultaneously complete my Teacher Training Degree.”

-Thomas talked about the other decisive factors in his decision to study a master's: “Having completed my undergraduate degree at UCLan, I knew the staff and the chance to create and complete original research alongside them was an opportunity not to be missed.”
+Thomas talked about the other decisive factors in his decision to study a Masters: “Having completed my undergraduate degree at UCLan, I knew the staff and the chance to create and complete original research alongside them was an opportunity not to be missed.”

 “My duties involve the planning and delivery of lessons to a class of 30.
 I mark and moderate books and I am involved in assessment and rigorous moderation.
-I am also the lead for creativity in the school, leading the arts subjects and lead the children’s university programme for the school.”
+I am also the lead for creativity in the school, leading the arts subjects and lead the Children’s university programme for the school,” the UCLan Alumni said.

 Reminiscing about university, he said: “My lasting memories of my time at UCLan will be the staff that I became friends with.
-The growth of starting out as an 18 year-old, to progress and see your relationship with the staff grow into a mutual appreciation of a subject demonstrates how far you have come on your journey.”
+The growth of starting out as an 18 year old, to progress and see your relationship with the staff grow into a mutual appreciation of a subject demonstrates how far you have come on your journey.”